 PCSAS also has sought external evaluation and received approval.
-We are recognized by the Council for Higher Education Accreditation (CHEA), the prestigious body founded by over 3,000 universities that is well-known for evaluation of accreditation entities (“a primary national voice for quality assurance to the U.S. Congress, U.S. Department of Education, the general public, opinion leaders, students, families”).
+We are recognized by the Council for Higher Education Accreditation (CHEA), the prestigious body founded by over 3,000 colleges and universities that is well-known for evaluation of accreditation entities (“a primary national voice for quality assurance to the U.S. Congress, U.S. Department of Education, the general public, opinion leaders, students, families”).
 CHEA’s sole purpose is quality assurance of higher education through accreditation.
 In this role, CHEA provides a “seal of approval” for meeting standards that are indicators of quality to the government.

 The two hallmarks of PCSAS accreditation are: (a) an emphasis on outcome evidence of a program’s quality and success; and (b) flexibility in evaluating how programs structure their training to produce clinical scientists.
 The flexibility hallmark does not mean a compromise of standards, nor does it mean that “anything goes.”
 It does reflect the recognition that different programs may employ different academic strategies and methods that, nonetheless, get positive results.
 The burden of proof to demonstrate the success of a program’s approach rests with the application.
 However, successful accreditation applications have certain key characteristics in common: clearly articulated goals and coherent plans for achieving those goals; providing significant clinical experiences (i.e., practicum; internship) and research experiences; and records of achievement that would predict continued success.

 Psychological clinical science is an applied science concerned with disseminating the best of what current knowledge has to say about treating mental disorders, with creating new knowledge on the nature of psychological problems, and with translating that knowledge into new applications that improve the human condition.
 All three – disseminating, creating and applying clinical knowledge – require excellent applied training.
 Applied clinical training and preparation to be licensed are critical to PCSAS accreditation.